blagae/whitakers_words/README.md

 ## Changes since fork

-This specific project is a fork of the initial effort by [Luke Hollis](https://github.com/ArchimedesDigital/open_words).
+This specific project is a repurposed fork of the initial effort by [Luke Hollis](https://github.com/ArchimedesDigital/open_words).
 A few functions have been deleted:

 * the promise of english-to-latin lookups has been abandoned